 5.12.3.3.1 Assignment will be made pursuant to the criteria set forth in section 5.12.5.

 5.12.3.3.2 In emergency circumstances, the District may hire an outside applicant for a period not to exceed one semester.
 The outside applicant must meet the established minimum qualifications for the position or positions.
-The Dean (or Vice President or where there is no Dean) shall consult with the Chair (or Director where there is no Chair) in such circumstances.
+The assigned administrator shall consult with the Chair (or Director where there is no Chair) in such circumstances.

 5.12.4 When the District is unable to make an overload assignment of regular faculty or an initial assignment of temporary faculty in a subject or service area at a level equivalent to the highest percentage of assignment during the prior four semesters (e.g., 40%) at Level Two or Level Three as appropriate, the District will apply the criteria set forth in section 5.12.5 in considering the assignment of eligible faculty and/or other candidates in the subject or service area.